arnavthareja/arnavthareja/README.md

 ### Hi there!

 Hi!
-I am Arnav Thareja, a freshman at the University of Washington studying CS in the Paul G. Allen School of Computer Science & Engineering.
+I am Arnav Thareja, a freshman at the University of Washington studying Computer Science in the Paul G. Allen School of Computer Science & Engineering.
 I'm currently looking for research opportunities, data science internships, or software engineering internships.

-You can reach me at [athareja@cs.washington.edu](mailto:athareja@cs.washington.edu) and see my personal website at [arnavthareja.github.io](https://arnavthareja.github.io).
+You can reach me at [athareja@uw.edu](mailto:athareja@uw.edu) and see my personal website at [arnavthareja.github.io](https://arnavthareja.github.io).

 <!--
 **arnavthareja/arnavthareja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.